At a Glance

 ✨Prepare for Scenario-Based Questions

 Research the charity’s mission and values thoroughly.
 Be ready to discuss how your own values align with theirs and how you can contribute to their goals.
-This shows that you’re not just looking for any job, but are genuinely interested in being part of their team.
+This shows that you’re not just looking for a job, but are genuinely interested in being part of their community.